 When it comes to hiring technical talent, money plays a major role.
 Don’t be fooled by the money talks.
 A 2020 survey reveals that out of 65,000 stack flow developers, 70% of the developers say they are looking for “better compensation” as an essential criterion while looking for new jobs.
 This was one of the most common reasons.

 Keep in mind that when hiring top developers, if the money isn’t right, then you cannot have the best talents.
 Money is not the only criteria but satisfying their expectations means you will end up hiring the best.
 Lowballing candidates will create a negative impression on your company.
 Paying them what they are worth is kind of an investment to improve your company’s growth by developing better products than your competitors.

 At this stage, you might have narrowed down the list of candidates that you will be interviewing.
 Now you need to assess their soft and technical skills by asking them detailed questions during the interview.
 This is where you can incorporate pre-employment screening software like SkillRobo.

-Preparing questions and interviewing the candidates in the traditional way can be time-consuming.
+Preparing questions and interviewing candidates in the traditional way can be time-consuming.
 But when you use pre-hire assessment tools, it comes with a predefined set of questions to test the technical knowledge of the candidates precisely.
 It can be an online assessment software where it allows you to assess candidates remotely around the world.
-In addition to this, the tech professionals need to have soft skills such as critical thinking, communication and interpersonal skills, team playing, problem-solving and willingness to learn, etc.
+In addition to this, tech professionals need to have soft skills such as critical thinking, communication and interpersonal skills, team playing, problem-solving, and willingness to learn, etc.

-Conducting assessments is not just enough, and you need to complete a thorough reference check.
+Conducting assessments is not just enough, you need to complete a thorough reference check.
 While conducting previous employment verification, as a recruiter, you can ask these questions: